Chdata/LC-Antiphobia/Thunderstore/README.md

 # Features:
 - Fixed Arachnophobia Mode (Removes the spider's fangs floating with the text)
 - Trypophobia Mode (Fear or disgust of a pattern of holes - replaced texture on Circuit Beehive)
+- Hoplophobia Mode (Fear of firearms - replaced turrets and shotguns)

 # Installation Instructions
 Use your favorite mod manager to install!